4.2.2 Heritage issues and policies

 In 2011, the most complete systematic information on more than 700 museums from 24 regions in Ukraine, including the cities of Kyiv and Sevastopol, was presented on the web portal "Ridna krayina" ("Native country") of the Charitable Foundation of the same name, established and directed by the vice-speaker of the Parliament, Mykola Tomenko (http://ridna.ua/museums/).

 At the same time, according to the data of the Accounting Chamber of Ukraine, the insufficient financing is causing serious problems in the culture heritage sphere.
 For example, due to poor security, 432 old relics and monuments from the state part of the Museum Fund of Ukraine were stolen in 2005-2009, from 26 museums in 17 regions.
 Another problem is the poor organisation of accounting of museum values which in many cases impedes the ability to define the real cost of the lost objects.
 Experts also indicate the inappropriate level of museum funds for restoration.
-The Ukraine National Scientific and Research Restoration Centre, in existence for 70 years, has its own premises and uses out-of-date equipment.
+The Ukraine National Scientific and Research Restoration Centre, in existence for 70 years, don't have its own premises and uses out-of-date equipment.
 Under such conditions, they can use only 0.1% of museum funds.
+At the same time, more than 70% of objects under state ownership at the Museum Fund of Ukraine need urgent restoration.

 According to experts, more than 50 art memorials have disappeared from the Kyiv city map in recent years.
 Often situated down town, they are easy picking for developers and construction companies.
 Instead of contracts for preserving history, sky-scrapers tower over the loss of centuries of knowledge.
 Experts say the authorities can't afford to save the country's history due to a severe lack of funds.
 The total reconstruction would cost hundreds of millions of USD.
 In the draft budget for 2012, the local government hasn't allocated any funding.